tajo/ladle/README.md

 # Ladle

-Ladle is an environment to develop, test and share your React components faster.
+Ladle is an environment to develop, test, and share your React components faster.

 - [Documentation](https://www.ladle.dev)
 - [Demo](https://baseweb.design/ladle)